Dry Patch in Summer

-There are a number of issues that need to be addressed if your lawn is going off in summer.
+Dry Patches in your lawn can be caused by a number of issues that need to be addressed.
 They can occur individually, or as an interrelation between two or more of them.
 The reasons have been listed in order of priority.

 - Hydrophobic soils